lingyanzhou/Sudoku/README.md

 * `@Component`, `@Repository`, `@Service`, `@Controller` tells Spring to manage the components.
 They are technically identical, but `@Repository` is typically for persistence layer, `@Service` for service layer and `@Controller` for MVC controllers.

+* The name of the bean defaults to the classname with its initial character changed to lowercase.

 ### Scope

 * Ref [Bean scopes](http://docs.spring.io/spring/docs/3.0.0.M3/reference/html/ch04s04.html)